Azure-Samples/rubyrails-tasks/README.md

 author: cephalin
 ---

-# MEAN.js sample for Azure App Service
+# Ruby on Rails sample for Azure App Service

 This is a sample application that you can use to follow along with the tutorial at [Build a Ruby on Rails and MySQL web app in Azure](https://docs.microsoft.com/azure/app-service/containers/tutorial-ruby-mysql-app).